heiklap/dawo/README.md

 # dawo 0.0.1

 Learning Dart simple basic data for beginners, and howTo use it for building a package.
+Beginner Dart programmers kickoff to develop a glorious package..

 ## Usage